rendleyhq/docs.rendleysdk.com/getting-started/storage.md

 # Storage

-By default, the SDK does not upload your assets anywhere; files are kept in memory and will disappear after a page refresh.
+By default, the SDK does not upload your assets anywhere, files are kept in memory and will disappear after a page refresh.
 The storage system allows you to configure how you want to upload your assets, whether to AWS S3, your server, or even IndexedDB.

 There are two primary methods for storing your assets: